redpesk-common/canbus-binding/README.md

 ### CAN device using the USB CAN adapter

-Using real connection to CAN bus of your car using the USB CAN adapter connected to the OBD2 connector. (this instruction assuming a speed of 500000kbps for your device, you can try supported bitrate like 125000, 250000 if 500000 doesn't work) :
+Using real connection to CAN bus of your car using the USB CAN adapter connected to the OBD2 connector.
+(This instruction assuming a speed of 500000kbps for your device, you can try supported bitrate like 125000, 250000 if 500000 doesn't work) :

 ```bash
 ~# modprobe can